Will Quadflieg

 Friedrich Wilhelm "Will" Quadflieg ([vɪl ˈkvat.fliːk]; 15 September 1914 – 27 November 2003) was a German actor from Oberhausen.
 He was the father of actor Christian Quadflieg.
 He is considered one of Germany's best post-war actors.
 One of his most widely recognized roles was in the title role in the 1960 film Faust.
 He also starred in a number of other roles.
-Quadflieg died from pulmonary embolism.
+Quadflieg died from a pulmonary embolism.